 The idea of the Philippine Marine Mammal Stranding Network was born during an inter-agency meeting and workshop on marine mammals at Subic Bay in 2003.
 Then in 2005, the very first National Marine Mammal Stranding Response Training Workshop was held at Ocean Adventure.
-Since then, more than 100 workshops have been conducted all over the country, with over 4,000 persons trained on cetacean emergency first response and the medical management of stranded marine mammals.
+Since then, about 130 workshops/trainings have been conducted all over the country, with over 5,000 persons trained on cetacean emergency first response and the medical management of stranded marine mammals.
 They have become members of the various PMMSN chapters organized throughout the Philippines.
 On October 11, 2013, at the 1st National Philippine Marine Mammal Stranding Network Symposium, members of the network signed the organization’s COVENANT.

 We, the Incorporators, Board of Directors, and members of the PMMSN are committed to supporting and advancing the goals of PMMSN as stated in the following: